lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 <br>

-- If the token recipient is a contract that supports LSP1 interface, SHOULD call the token recipient's [`universalReceiver(...)`] function with the parameters below:
+- If the token recipient is a contract that supports LSP1 interface, it SHOULD call the token recipient's [`universalReceiver(...)`] function with the parameters below:

     - `typeId`: `0x0cfc51aec37c55a4d0b100000b084a55ebf70fd3c06fd755269dac2212c4d3f0`
     - `data`: The data sent SHOULD be packed encoded and contain the `sender` (address), `receiver` (address), `tokenId` (bytes32) and the `data` (bytes) respectively.